nolink/Ravencoin/doc/README.md

-Raven Core
+Carrot Core
 =============

 Setup
 ---------------------
-Raven Core is the original Raven client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Raven transactions (which is currently more than 100 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+Carrot Core is the original Carrot client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Carrot transactions (which is currently more than 100 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Raven Core, visit [carrotcore.org](https://carrotcoin.org/en/releases/).
+To download Carrot Core, visit [carrotcore.org](https://carrotcoin.org/en/releases/).

 Running
 ---------------------
-The following are some helpful notes on how to run Raven on your native platform.
+The following are some helpful notes on how to run Carrot on your native platform.

 ### Unix